Do I Need to Hire a Web Developer for a Small Business Website?

 If you do hire someone, this is what 2026 pricing looks like across the industry.

 A useful gut check from industry guidance: under $5,000, you are usually better off with a freelancer or a no-code tool than with an agency.
-And for a standard small business website, even the freelancer cost is hard to justify when a generator produces the same result for the price of hosting.
+And for a standard small business website, even the freelancer cost is hard to justify when an AI website builder produces the same result for the price of hosting.

 Why a website still matters, with or without a developer